27227 Critical Issues in Health and Wellbeing

 This subject explores and examines a range of contemporary health issues that exist in Australian society.
 It focuses on a social view of public health to deepen knowledge and understanding of the fundamental health principles and explore a range of health models.
 The social determinants of health are examined to highlight the limitations of medical approaches and introduce the social model of health.
 Knowledge and understanding of lifestyle, sexual and mental health issues are critically analysed by examining the range of physical, social and cultural determinants that impact on health and wellbeing.
 The subject enables students to identify and discuss preferred solutions to critical issues in health and wellbeing, and provides an overview of the links between behavioural risk factors and illness and mortality as well as between health behaviours and disease prevention and wellness.
 Students learn behaviour change principles and strategies for effective implementation of healthy lifestyle goals and habits.

-- understand factors that impact health and wellbeing: including individual behaviour, environmental and social factors across the lifespan
+A. Analyse factors that impact health and wellbeing including individual behaviour, environmental and social factors across the lifespan

 Contribution to course aims and graduate attributes

 This is a core subject for students in the Bachelor of Human Movement degree.
 It is also essential for students intending to enter the Bachelor of Teaching in Secondary Education (PDHPE stream).
 It provides an overview of the links between certain behavioural risk factors (such as smoking, high-fat diet, chronic stress) and illness and mortality; as well as between health behaviours (such as balanced nutrition, exercise, good sleep habits and stress reducing activities) and disease prevention and wellness.
 This subject is compulsory for students who wish to be accredited as PDHPE teachers by the NSW Institute of Teachers.

 Teaching and learning strategies include formal lectures, tutorials, experiential activities, group discussions and student presentations.
 Content for this subject will be supported by UTSOnline.